richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

 classes to add things to the same line you need to use something a little more complex.

-## fragment stitching pattern

-The pattern I find myself using for this kind of configuation you could call a 'fragment stitching' pattern.
-You drop data fragments into a temporary location, then you run a script that parses those parse those fragments assembles them into your intended configuration file.
+The pattern I find myself using for this kind of configuration you could describe as a 'fragment stitching' pattern.
+You drop data fragments into a temporary location, then you run a script that parses those those fragments and assembles them into your intended configuration file.

 Here's a worked example of this for a nagios class that manages the definition of hostgroups.